 Here’s how the Delta Reserve card scores against our benchmark.
 The features of each card in the below chart are colored in green, red or white.
 Green indicates a card feature that is better than our benchmark.
 Red indicates the feature is worse than our benchmark, and white indicates the feature is either equivalent or cannot be directly compared to our benchmark.

 When reviewing other credit cards, we use this format and these criteria to compare them with our benchmark.
 You can read our credit card methodology for more details on what we take into account when it comes to perks, protections and redemption value.

 Other credit cards similar to the Delta Reserve card

-But for those who don't need the MQD waiver or the MQM boosts available on the Delta Reserve, the Amex Platinum arguably offers a more robust set of perks.
+For those who don’t need the MQD waiver or the MQM boosts available on the Delta Reserve, the Amex Platinum arguably offers a more robust set of perks.
 This includes annual fee credits at retailers like Saks Fifth Avenue and Uber, complimentary elite status at major hotel and car rental brands, and a host of transfer partners that make earned points easier to exchange for free travel.

 Plus, if you have the Amex Platinum, you don’t need to be flying on a Delta flight to access the Centurion Lounges as you do with the Delta Reserve card (though you do need to be on a same-day Delta flight to access Delta Sky Clubs with either card).

 As the nation’s skies return to normal, if you plan to fly on Delta on a regular basis — or through airports with Amex Centurion Lounges — the Delta SkyMiles Reserve credit card will improve your quality of life at the airport.
 Lounge access is a luxury, sure, but for busy professionals, it’s also a place where you can get work done while in transit, freeing up precious time at your destination.